aforoughi1/IntelligentOne/README.md

 The Model Builder supports the following tools:

 #### Data Analysis using BoxPlots

-The outliers are data points that diverges far away from other values.
-We need to detect anomalies when preparing datasets for machine learning models e.g., null values because of public holidays.
+Outliers are data points that significantly deviate from the rest of the dataset.
+Detecting anomalies is a crucial step when preparing data for machine learning models—for example, handling null values due to public holidays or other irregularities in time series data.

 ![The BoxPlot](/images/IntelligentOneScreenshot16.png)